rm-hull/luma.oled/README.md

    blacklist i2c-bcm2708

 Then reboot.

+Then add your user to the i2c group:

+    $ sudo adduser pi i2c

+Install some packages:

+    $ sudo apt-get install i2c-tools python-smbus

 Next check that the device is communicating properly (if using a rev.1 board, use 0 for the bus not 1):